 NOTE FOR 4.7.2: There are slight differences between the Pre-Permitting/Permitting and Construction stages, as construction-related requirements will be implemented during Construction.
 In 4.7.2.1.b, added information from the footnote in the Mining Standard into the requirement to add clarity.

 - 4.7.2.1.
-In addition to demonstrating that the proposed mining project will comply with Cyanide Code's requirements related to the design and construction of unloading, storage and mixing facilities, 413 the following design criteria shall be included in proposed mining project designs: - a.
+In addition to meeting the requirements of the Cyanide Code that relate to the design and construction of unloading, storage and mixing facilities, the following design criteria shall be met: - a.
 Impermeable secondary containment for cyanide unloading, storage, mixing and process tanks shall be sized to hold a volume at least 110% of the largest tank within the containment and any piping draining back to the tank, and with additional capacity for the design storm event; and - b.
 Pipelines that will contain process water or process solution that has a concentration of 0.5 mg/l WAD cyanide or greater shall utilize secondary containment in combination with audible alarms, interlock systems, and/or sumps as spill control measures if process water/solution.